Benjamin-Velluet/What_ismyIP/README.md

 # What_ismyIP
-This program will check your ip and check if it has changed, if that is the case then it changes the IP.txt This program sends your IP to a txt file on your FTP
+This program will check your ip.
+If it has changed it will one day put on your ftp server.

 Creates a user.id file by formatting like this: